muziejus/wandering-rocks/README.md

 >calculated to a minute the time necessary for his characters to cover a given
 >distance of the city.
 (Budgen)

-This is a web project that presents Episode 10 of *Ulysses* (“Wandering Rocks”) as a data visualization treating two parallel concepts of space and two contradictory concepts of time.
+This is a web project that presents episode 10 of *Ulysses* (“Wandering Rocks”) as a data visualization that highlights its multiple and clashing spatiotemporalities.

 As the project matures, you can see it in action [on github pages](http://muziejus.github.io/wandering-rocks/).